 Dismissals: If the allegations in a formal complaint do not meet the definition of sexual harassment, the District will dismiss such allegations for purposes of Title IX.
-However, the District may still address the allegations in any manner the District deems appropriate under Board policies, collective bargaining agreements, or employee manuals.
+However, the District may still address the allegations in any manner the District deems appropriate under Board Policy or the student code of conduct outlined in the student handbook.

-• Mandatory dismissals: For purposes of Title IX, the District is required to dismiss formal complaints that do not meet the definition of sexual harassment, did not occur in the District's program or activity, or did not occur in the United States.

-• Permissive dismissals: For purposes of Title IX, the District has the discretion to dismiss formal complaints where the Complainant requests withdrawal of a formal complaint, Respondent's enrollment or employment with the District ends, or specific circumstances prevent the District from gathering evidence sufficient to reach a determination.
+- Mandatory dismissals: For purposes of Title IX, the District is required to dismiss formal complaints that do not meet the definition of sexual harassment, did not occur in the district's program or activity, or did not occur in the United States. - Permissive dismissals: For purposes of Title IX, the District has the discretion to dismiss formal complaints where the Complainant requests withdrawal of a formal complaint, Respondent's enrollment or employment with the District ends, or specific circumstances prevent the District from gathering evidence sufficient to reach a determination.